 - 1. Given a business situation, identify and develop appropriate quantitative tools for operational management. - 2.
-Demonstrate a basic working knowledge of

-- the laws which affect personnel issues in a business organization. - 3.
+Demonstrate a basic working knowledge of the laws that affect personnel issues in a business organization. - 3.
 Demonstrate a basic working knowledge in at least one of the following management-related areas: - a.
 The role of financial intermediation in society. - b.
-Vehicles and strategies which relate to investments in the stock and bond markets. - c.
+Vehicles and strategies that relate to investments in the stock and bond markets. c.
 Cost accounting.